Veneers Lancaster

 Are Veneers Permanent?

-Although veneers are made out of porcelain and are durable enough to withstand excessive pressure from chewing, you’ll eventually have to replace them.
+Although veneers are commonly made out of porcelain and are durable enough to withstand excessive pressure from chewing, you’ll eventually have to replace them.
 The only permanent aspect of this treatment is the preparation of your tooth.
 We will need to remove a tiny portion of your enamel to make room for your veneers, which will not grow back on its own.
 This means you’ll always need either veneers or crowns to cover the exposed teeth.

 How Many Veneers Will I Need?

 The number of veneers you’ll need will depend on both your smile goals and your specific dental situation.
-Our main priority is for all of your visible teeth to appear uniform, so we’ll likely provide an appropriate amount that will help achieve this objective.
+Our priority is for all of your visible teeth to appear uniform, so we’ll likely provide an appropriate amount that will help achieve this objective.
 If you only have one pesky tooth that’s stained or chipped, then you may only require a single veneer.
-Some patients may opt for 6 to 8 porcelain shells for a more complete smile makeover.
+Some patients may opt for 6 to 8 shells for a more complete smile makeover.

 Will I Still Be Able to Drink Coffee with Veneers?